 Part time:

 All training will be based at our central or north offices, the addresses can be found below.
-School placements will be in one of our 12 schools or at one of the six Dudley Academy Trust schools, also listed below.
+School placements will be at one of the schools listed below.
 You will be able to choose your main placement school when applying and we will endeavour to do our best to place you in your first choice school.

 Windsor Academy Trust, Trinity Point, High Street, Halesowen, B63 3HY